stereolabs/zed-sdk/spatial mapping/README.md

 This section contains the following code samples:

-- [Basic Spatial Mapping Sample](./spatial%20mapping/): A full presentation of the spatial mapping module, which can create Meshes or Fused Point Clouds, all parameters are exposed.
-Mesh is overlaid to the current image.
+- [Spatial Mapping Sample](./spatial%20mapping/): A full presentation of the spatial mapping module, which can create Meshes or Fused Point Clouds, all parameters are exposed.

-- [Advanced point cloud mapping](./advanced%20point%20cloud%20mapping/) Perform only Fused Point Cloud mapping, displays the current result in a 3D OpenGL window.